 The three main trans-Sierra highways of Carson Pass (highway 88), Ebbetts Pass (highway 4) and Sonora Pass (highway 108) are used to reach these areas by visitors.

 All three of these state highways close during the winter, in response to current conditions.
 See the Cal Trans website for these.
 State Road 4 conditions

 .
 State Road 88 conditions

 .
 State Road 108 conditions

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Central Sierra:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Central Sierra:

 Featured Route For Central Sierra

 Matt Grieger nears the anchor following one of the...